 |% Daily Value*|

 |Total Fat 3g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chewy cooked farro gives this yeast bread nutty flavor and excellent texture.
 Some butter, molasses, and brown sugar add to the flavor in this delicious homemade bread.
-Farro is also high in protein, fiber, and magnesium.

 If you can't find farro, make this bread with cooked bulgur or cracked wheat.